 After graduation, I landed a full-time dev job with a local bank.
 It was VB.NET instead of C#, but that was fine.
 It was still .NET.
 I spent a couple years there, developing the app in .NET 2.0, throwing in features as I learned about them, like AJAX partial page refreshes and so forth.

 Unfortunately I had been placed on a team that had two major problems.
 First, I was the only .NET developer on the team.
 As such, I had no one to learn from, ask questions of and so forth.
 My only resource was the internet, and this was in the dark ages before StackOverflow.
-The second problem was that a few months after I joined the team, the manager that hired me left to go back to the business side of the bank and that started a string of one manager after another, half of whom clearly didn’t want anything to do with us.
-After a couple of years, I’d had enough and left.
+The second problem was that a few months after I joined the team, the manager that hired me left to go back to the business side of the bank and that started a string of one manager after another, half of whom clearly didn’t want anything to do with our team (Our team was located in a different building from most of the IT staff and were thus considered “outcasts”).
+After a couple of years of this and multiple rounds of layoffs and outsourcing, I’d had enough and left.

 Over the next few years I worked a couple of contract and full-time positions with a health insurance company and global bank.
 At the bank I went from contractor to full-time to team lead over my few years there.
 Eventually, I decided that I was spending far too much time administering and not enough actually developing.
-As such, it was time to move on and found a position as a dev with a marketing team.
-After a couple of years with them, the company was acquired by another company.
+It was time to move on.
+I found a position as a dev with a marketing team.
+While I enjoyed my position there, I was a contractor and it was clear that they weren’t interested in having me on there full time.
+This didn’t really fit with my long term plans.
+Fortunately (or not?), after a couple of years with them, the company was acquired by another company.
 The result was that my position was changed to internal development for the new bosses as part of a team scattered across the country.
-It wasn’t what I wanted, so I started looking once more.
+It wasn’t at all what I was interested in, so I started looking once more.
 That’s when I found the best job I’ve ever had.

 At times I also do side contracting and personal development and have great love for both personal and professional development.
 When I go with these side projects, it’s always something that I enjoy doing and I find it just adds to my professional enjoyment of development.
 Development is one of the great joys of my life.
 It’s where I want to be, and I’m glad I’m here.